zgoad1/VILE/README.md

 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**
-- Landing is still wacky sometimes
+- Start room lighting is wacky in build
+- Killing the FlashEye causes Tess to spark
+- Animation messes up occasionally when coming out of lightning bolt